 Shahid Kapoor is brilliant as both Charlie and Guddu.
 His body language and his reversal of tone while speaking is finely detailed and does justice to two well-conceived characters.
 Priyanka Chopra marks her limited presences in the film with her trademark charm and wit in spite of playing a character unlike anything she has portrayed before (or even after).
 In hindsight, I would say her performance in Kaminey superseded her overrated performance in Barfi by a significant margin.
 Amol Gupte is absolutely terrific as Bhope Bhau.
 He’s the Vito Corleone of Mumbai with the disquieting menace of a poisonous snake, ready to bite.
 His sense of humor is frightening, because he is absolutely demented and his mind is colored with prejudice.
 Gupte understands the character and inhabits Bhau’s skin with mollified efficiency.

 We had a long discussion on Twitter yesterday discussing the best one-liners in the film and pretty much ended up reading every third line of dialogue spoken in the film.
-Bhardwaj makes his characters breathe fire in gangsta tongue and sends us squirming with dark humor.
+Bhardwaj makes his characters breathe fire in gangsta tongue.
 His signature stamp, both on the visual (thanks to DoP Tassaduq Hussain) and aural quality, is at a peak that is thrillingly alive in Kaminey.
 Dhan Te Nan was a huge hit back in 2009, but I think it wrongly overshadowed the rest of the soundtrack (also by Vishal Bhardwaj) which was far more superior.
 Gulzar saab‘s lyrics compliment Bhardwaj’s music with wholesome formlessness as illustrated perfectly by the song Fatak where Guddu goes about spreading information on AIDS and distributing condoms with a natak mandli.
 It is a joy felt very rarely by an Indian movie maniac: to have a modern Hindi film continue to entertain the devil out of you without insulting your intellect.

 It may not be Maqbool or Omkara, but Bhardwaj’s Kaminey still packs quite a punch after five years of repeat viewings.
 Happy fifth anniverfary, you ftupid twinf.